RULES OF THE GAME

 Criteria: Ball MUST pass OVER the net and between the antenna.
 The ball must

-contacts the net BUT then goes over, the play is then considered legal and play
+court, the play is considered legal and play

 continues.
 (Let serves are good!)

-must be closer to the net then his/her corresponding back row (5, 6, 1) player.
+must be closer to the net then his/her corresponding back row player in

 position/overlap is determined by the position of their feet in contact with